lothecode/Diner_user_auth/README.md

 a favorite restaurant list for user to creat/read/update/delete items

 ##	Features
 ####  User can add new restaurant data by click "Create new" button.
-Restaurant's name is mandatory input.
+Restaurant's name is mandatory input
 ####  User can see all favorite restaurants with brief information in database, incluers:
 - reataurant name
 - restaurant photo